nette/php-generator/readme.md

 );
 ```

-Method bodies are empty by default.
+Function and method bodies are empty by default.
 If you want to load them as well, use this way
 (it requires `nikic/php-parser` to be installed):

 ```php